dee912/project-4-server/README.md

 * For a new store to be created and appear on the mapbox map longitude and latitude need to be manually typed in.
 * To make it easier I added a Need Help button which redirects users to a longlat converter.
-* With having 2 image uploads I had to make separate folders in cloudinary as uploading 2 files to the same folder at the same time threw a 422 unprocessable entity.
+* With having 2 image uploads I had to make separate folders in Cloudinary as uploading 2 files to the same folder at the same time threw a 422 unprocessable entity.
 * For the double upload I was still able to tie them both together into one function:
 ```JavaScript
  const handleImageUpload = name => file => {